TACACS+ vs. Radius: What’s the Difference?

 Moving Toward Identity-Based Access

 Traditional network security assumed that anything inside the corporate network perimeter could be trusted.
-Once a device is successfully connected, it often receives broad access to internal resources.
-This model worked when users were on-site, and devices were company-managed, but it breaks down in environments with remote workers, cloud services, and unmanaged endpoints.
+Following this model, once a device is successfully connected, it receives broad access to internal resources.
+This worked when users were on-site and devices were company-managed, but it breaks down in environments with remote workers, cloud services, and unmanaged endpoints.

 These capabilities allow organizations to continuously evaluate access and enforce restrictions dynamically, making RADIUS well-suited for Zero Trust architectures where trust is never assumed and must always be verified.